bslgroup/binding_affinity_US/README.md

 #3-Free Energy Calculations

 Scripts/codes used to calculate PMF/free energy are provided.
-See NPWHAM below for the source code and the example.
+See NPWHAM EAMPLE below for the source code and the example.

 do.sh - combines the colvar trajectory files with BEUS history files and assigns the actual sampled collective variable values associated with each sample to its appropriate image id.